Comment on page

-FormIt is a polyhedral modeling system, so objects like circles, arcs, and splines are represented by a series of straight edges.
+FormIt is a polyhedral modeling system, so curves like circles, arcs, and splines are represented by a series of straight edges or segments.
 Similarly, a curved surface like the wall of a cylinder, or a dome, is comprised of a series of planar faces with hidden border edges.

 By default, FormIt uses 40 edges, or facets, to represent a circle, and 24 facets to represent a 3D, curved object like a cylinder.
 For more complex surfaces like a dome, a value of 24 sets the perimeter faceting count, and also impacts how densely faceted the rest of the shape is.

 In FormIt for Windows v18 and newer, the curve and surface faceting values are customizable:

 Changing the Curve Faceting Quality will affect how many facets are used when drawing new circles and arcs in FormIt, as well as when placing primitive shapes.
 For example, setting this to 64 would create a 64-sided full circle or a quarter-circle arc with 16 facets.

 This value will also affect the quality of circles and arcs imported from SAT files, as well as when baking geometry from Dynamo.
 You can set this value for new sketches, or just the current sketch.